Deal reached on reducing F-gas emissions in EU

 Following the final votes in plenary, the Council will now have to formally endorse the texts before their publication in the EU Official Journal.

 Martyn manages the Heat Pump Association, and several groups in the Refrigeration, HEVAC and Chimney Associations across FETA.
-He is also responsible for improving channels of communication internally to members, and externally to the many organisations, institutions, trade bodies and government departments relevant to the work of FETA.
+He is also responsible for improving channels of communication internally to members, and externally to the many organisations, institutions, trade bodies and government departments relevant to the work of FETA, and maintains the FETA web site.